ERC Starting Grant, March 2014 – November 2019

 - PhD Student: Gregor Halfmann

-This project was taken as a case study for open publications access, research data management and -sharing within ERC projects.
-Download the report here: PDF
+This project was also taken as a case study for open publications access, research data management and -sharing within ERC projects: Download the report here: PDF.

-This project aims to develop a philosophy of data-intensive science that clarifies how research practices are changing in the digital age, and examines how this affects current understandings of scientific epistemology within the philosophy of science and beyond.
-To this aim, we examine data practices, travels and uses across a variety of disciplines, including plant science, biomedicine, particle physics, climate science, environmental science, archeology and economics.
-In particular, we focus on the impact that the increasing reliance on online databases has on the travel and re-use of scientific data.
-While the overarching goal of the project is philosophical, we ground philosophical analysis on historical and social scientific methods and findings, and conduct research in collaboration with leading scholars in philosophy, history, sociology and anthropology of science.
+This project aimed to develop a philosophy of data-intensive science that clarifies how research practices are changing in the digital age, and examined how this affects current understandings of scientific epistemology within the philosophy of science and beyond.
+This was accomplished through examining data practices, travels, and uses across a variety of disciplines, including plant science, biomedicine, particle physics, climate science, environmental sciences, archaeology and economics.
+In particular, we focused on the impact that the increasing reliance on online databases has been having on the travel and re-use of scientific data.
+While the overarching goal of the project was philosophical, we grounded philosophical analysis on historical and social scientific methods and findings, and conducted research in collaboration with leading scholars in philosophy, history, sociology and anthropology of science.

 Methods and timeline